daniel-samson/noquery/README.md

 # no query
-An an altra light weight javascript library with some readable syntatic sugar.
+An extremely lightweight javascript library with some readable syntatic sugar.
 Libraries like jquery are no longer needed, however some vinila javascript is hard to read.

 ## Example
 ```javascript